stepheneyer/birdseed/README.md

-#Birdseed - Twitter Quote Generator Made with Meteor
+#Birdseed - Twitter Quote Generator Built with Meteor

 ##Technologies Used